newque/newque/README.md

 - `lib/` contains the libraries needed to run Newque, it must be located in the same folder as the `newque` executable.
 Do not modify.

 ## Concepts

+__Main operations__

+- Writing to a Channel's Backend
+- Reading from a Channel's Backend
+- Streaming from a Channel's Backend
+- Counting the number of messages in a Channel's Backend
+- Deleting all data from a Channel's Backend
+- Checking the Health of a Channel's Backend
+- Checking the Health of the whole system

+__Backend options__

+- `memory`: Use the local RAM to store messages.
+- `disk`: Use the local disk to store messages.
+- `httpproxy`: Proxy messages to a remote HTTP or even another Newque server.
+- `elasticsearch`: Write to ES.
+Messages must be valid JSON, for obvious reasons.
+- `pubsub`: Broadcast to a ZMQ pubsub address.
+Publisher-Subscriber.
+(1-to-many, no ack)
+- `fifo`: Send to a ZMQ FIFO address.
+Producer-Consumer.
+(1-to-1, with ack)
+- `redis`: Use Redis to store messages.
+- `redisPubsub`: Identical to `pubsub`, but using Redis' [pubsub](https://redis.io/commands/#pubsub).
+- `none`: Does nothing besides Forwarding to other Channels, if applicable
+- ...more coming soon (AMQP, AWS Lambda, and RabbitMQ and other systems implementing this protocol
+- AWS Lambda integration, to pass messages to Lambdas.
+Lambdas can then pass them to other AWS services such as SES, SQS, S3, etc

 __IDs__